 We have also guessed some probabilities for a super dire case (0% recovery, 10% chance of occurrence and a 60% chance of withdrawal function ability within 30 days, and a 30% chance of the dire case above).
 By multiplying the probabilities and the recovery values, (10%*0%, 30%*77%, and 60%*100%) and adding them together, we guess that the current fair value of OKex assets to be around 83% - and is quite similar to market prices.
 Of course, as the situation changes (hopefully for the better), these recovery values and probabilities would need to be adjusted and thus the fair value could significantly change.

 We hope that OKex can return to full operations quickly.
-However, given the current circumstances we felt it would be beneficial to our users to give them some thought process to approach the non-withdrawal OKex asset pricing, and a way to dynamically adjust a model to reflect changes in both outcome values and probabilities.
+However, given the current circumstances, we feel it would be beneficial for our users to give them some thought process to approach the non-withdrawal OKex asset pricing, and a way to dynamically adjust the model to reflect changes in both outcome values and probabilities.

 Citations and Links: